istio/istio.io/content/docs/ops/setup/app-health-check/index.md

 ## Liveness and readiness probes with command option

-In this section, you first configure health checking when mutual TLS is enabled.
+First, you need to configure health checking with mutual TLS enabled.

 To enable mutual TLS for services in the default namespace, you must configure an authentication policy and a destination rule.
 Follow these steps to complete the configuration: